elijah0kello/clear-backup/README.md

 ## Usage

-To build use this tool, you would need to build an executable from it and then you can execute it on your preferred platform.
+To build use this tool, you would need to build an executable from it, and then you can execute it on your preferred platform.

 Run the following commands